 Bitcoin the ‘greatest bubble of our lifetime!’
-(Even more than Vancouver housing.)
-Plus other 2018 calls
+Canadian dollar, not so much.
+(Plus other 2018 calls)

 Bitcoin the 'greatest bubble of our lifetime!'
-(Even more than Vancouver housing.)
-Plus other 2018 calls
+Canadian dollar, not so much.
+(Plus other 2018 calls)

 Briefing highlights